vanHeemstraPublications/dev-to/articles/sailing_with_pyo3_and_maturin_series/episode-04.md

 ---
-title: "🔧 Below-Deck Machinery: Building Classes with pyclass"
+title: "Sailing with PyO3 and Maturin 🔧 Ep.4"
 series: "Sailing with PyO3 and Maturin"
 part: 4
 organization: "the-software-s-journey"
 tags: [pyo3, pyclass, rust, python, oop]
 ---

-## 🔧 Below-Deck Machinery: Building Classes with pyclass
+## Episode 4: Below-Deck Machinery: Building Classes with pyclass

 A single function shouted down a tube only gets you so far.
 Real engine rooms have machinery with state — a throttle that remembers its own position, a fuel gauge that tracks what's actually left in the tank.
 PyO3's `#[pyclass]` is how a whole piece of below-deck machinery gets a proper handle installed above deck, one Sonny can operate without ever climbing down the ladder.